Fundamentals of Cost of Service and Rate Design for Water Utilities

 “A very useful course.
 The speakers are very knowledgeable.”
 Public Advocate Utility Analyst I, State of Alaska

 Water utilities are facing constant pressure to replace aging infrastructure and meet increased regulatory demands, while meeting enhanced levels of service at a reasonable cost.
-Cost of service and rate design studies are necessary to assist a water utility in setting rates that are fair and equitable to its customers.
-These studies also support the water utility’s mission.
+Cost of service and rate design studies are necessary to assist a water utility in setting rates that are fair and equitable to its customers through proper development of the following considerations:

 - Identify how a cost of service & rate design study supports the utility’s mission